1 3

 Photo by Kelly Hunter on Flickr

 Queen Victoria had her fingers in all the pies (or cakes, in this case).
-The elegant Victoria sponge cake was invented as a teatime treat during Queen Victoria’s reign and she deemed the cake good enough to bear her name.
+The renowned bakers invented the elegant Victoria sponge cake as a teatime treat during Queen Victoria’s reign, and she deemed the cake good enough to bear her name.
 The round plain cake has jam and cream in between two layers – hence its alternative name ‘Victoria sandwich cake’.

 Welsh Cakes